Finding Success as a Transfer

 Being a transfer student comes with a unique set of challenges, many of which are related to the two-year time frame in which you get to attend Berkeley.
 Some of these experiences are universal to all undergraduates, such as doing well in your classes and exploring career paths.
 Others, like questioning “How can I truly be a part of the undergraduate student experience?” are very pointed toward transfers.

-With Transfer Student Center staff member Nicholas Sypherd (Class of 2023, Media Law & Policy), I dive into all of the services offered to transfers at the Transfer Center as well as how to make friends, be successful in academics and extracurriculars, and combat “imposter syndrome.”
+With Transfer Student Center staff member Nicholas Sypherd (Class of 2023, Media Law & Policy), I dive into all of the services offered to transfers at the Transfer Student Center as well as how to make friends, be successful in academics and extracurriculars, and combat “imposter syndrome.”

 A selfie of Nicholas wearing a white bucket hat.